DuraiRajSaravanan/Training_Pramati/InterviewExperience.md

 #### Interview Process:

 - Application : Applied through online
-  1. Hackerrank online test : Two programming questions which were based on string handling, array operations for completing which 1 hour 30 minutes were given.
+  1. Hackerrank online test : Two programming questions which were based on stack and pattern printing for completing which 1 hour 30 minutes were given.
-  2. Skype Interview : Explanation for the programs from online test followed by technical  and projects explaination the technical dicussion where general details like family details and previous company experiences were asked
+  2. Skype Interview : Explanation for the programs from online test followed by technical discussion where programs on pattern printing were given and enough time was given to solve the programs.
+Afte projects explaination the technical dicussion where general details like family details and previous company experiences were asked

 #### Positive feedback :